 Where I work

-I currently work from three Wrexham-based locations and am able to meet with you at whichever location is most convenient for you.
+I currently work from two Wrexham-based locations and am able to meet with you at whichever location is most convenient for you.
 If you do not state a preference, I try to see the majority of individuals at S.W.
 Physiotherapy, Bryn Estyn Business Centre, Brynestyn Road, Wrexham, LL13 9TY (the rugby club).
 Although this is a physiotherapy clinic, I am able to see you whatever your concern/s – it doesn’t have to be health related!
 There is a comfortable waiting area.

-I also work from rooms at the “Back to Health” Chiropractic Clinic, 160 Chester Road, Wrexham, LL12 8DS, and the Wellness Centre on the first floor of Schwartz Opticians in Charles Street, Wrexham town centre.
+I also work from rooms at the “Back to Health” Chiropractic Clinic, 160 Chester Road, Wrexham, LL12 8DS.